swtan346/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 The given index is invalid.
   * 2a2.
-AddressBook shows an error message.
+Nursing Address Book shows an error message.

   Use case ends.

 **Use case: `UC04 - Edit a patient records`**